auth0/docs/articles/user-profile/change-user-pictures.md

 ## Change the default picture for all users

-If you want to change the default picture of all users who do not have a profile picture set, you can use a rule to do this.
+To change the default picture of all users who do not have a profile picture set, you can use a rule to do this.

 Example: